honestcode/Gravity-Forms-Stripe/readme.txt

 4. Add your Stripe API keys to the Stripe tab on the Settings page (Forms->Settings).
 5. If using Stripe subscriptions, follow the instructions to setup your Stripe webhooks and check the box once you are done.
 6. Create a form, adding at least one product field along with the new 'Credit Card' field that appears under 'Pricing Fields.'
 Keep in mind that Stripe accepts a minimum charge of $0.50 - this means that the total amount of your form must be at least $0.50.
+7. For a subscription product:
+    1. Make sure this is the *only* product field on this form
+    2. Choose 'Radio Buttons' for product field type
+    3. Check the 'enable values' box that appears
+    4. For each plan choice, enter the Stripe plan ID in the 'Value' box, and the plan price in the 'Price' box
-7. Under Forms->Stripe, add a Stripe feed for your new form.
+8. Under Forms->Stripe, add a Stripe feed for your new form.
+Be sure to choose the correct 'Transaction Type'

 == Frequently Asked Questions ==